isomerpages/nlb-learning/_singapore/Adults/Content on Vanishing Trades.md

 (4 mins)</b><br>
 For more than 50 years, Chen Foon Kee has been handweaving raw rattan — thin stems of a type of climbing palm found in tropical regions — into furniture and handicrafts.
 Today, in his 70s, he is one of Singapore’s last few rattan craftsmen, having inherited his father’s business, Chun Mee Lee Rattan Furniture.
 Chen shares the history of the rattan industry, stories of the family business and rattan craftsmanship in this video.
 <br><br>
-<small> Source: Singapore’s Last Maker of Handwoven Rattan Chairs | Goldthread (2020, Aug 25).
+<small> Source: Singapore’s Last Maker of Handwoven Rattan Chairs | Goldthread (2020, August 25).
 Retrieved 2022, October 5.
 </small></p>
 </div>
 </div>